lnqs/knoepfe/README.md

 should do the trick :)

+### Arch Linux AUR

+If you're on Arch Linux you can use the [PKGBUILD in the AUR](https://aur.archlinux.org/packages/knoepfe) to install Knöpfe.
+Provided you're using `yay`

+    yay -S knoepfe

+should be enough.

 ### Prerequisites

 udev rules are required for Knöpfe to be able to communicate with the device.